EVerest/everest-core/docs/source/explanation/pnc-process.rst

 These certificates and keys can be installed during provisioning of the charger, or they can be installed using OCPP1.6 or OCPP2.x.
 The paths to store these files can be configured in the EvseSecurity module.
-Please see `TODO: Documentation of the EvseSecurity <https://github.com/EVerest/everest-core/blob/main/modules/EvseSecurity/doc.rst>`_ for further information on how to do the configuration for this module.
+Please see the :doc:`Documentation of the EvseSecurity </reference/modules/EvseSecurity>` for further information on how to do the configuration for this module.

 In the visualization, step (0) shows the process that represents the previously described process of provisioning the charger with the correct certificates, before there is a physical connection to the EV.
-The OCPP/OCPP201 and EvseV2G module require a module that implements the `TODO evse_security interface <https://everest.github.io/nightly/_generated/interfaces/evse_security.html>`_, in order to execute the following commands:
+The OCPP/OCPP201 and EvseV2G module require a module that implements the :doc:`evse_security interface </reference/interfaces/evse_security>`, in order to execute the following commands:

 * install_ca_certificate (Used by OCPP to install root certificates.
 This process is initiated by the OCPP CSMS)